KingsleyUsoroeno/EarniPay-Image-Search/README.md

 **Step 3:**

-This project uses `inject`  and the `json_annotation` library that works with code generation, execute the following command to generate files:
+This project uses `injectable`  and the `json_annotation` library that works with code generation, execute the following command to generate files:

 ```
 flutter packages pub run build_runner build --delete-conflicting-outputs